-Fresh off a recent viewing of Moneyball, we at StyleBistro could barely contain our excitement
+Fresh off a recent viewing of Moneyball, we at StyleBistro could barely

 when it became apparent that this week’s episode of the Bachelor was baseball-themed.
 But where the Brad Pitt vehicle regales the merits of prizing stats over gut feel and folklore, Ben’s group date made a case for good old fashioned hot pants, prompting the usually PG-rated Kasey B to cry out “Bitches!” in exasperation, positing Blakely in the role of unforgiving coach (“I busted my ass out there because I thought you guys wanted it just as bad!”) and resulting in the flame-haired beauty Jennifer taking on the role of rookie who let the big game slip through her fingers... and then gets cut.
 “I guess I just wonder what I did wrong,” she tearfully wondered aloud as her limo drove away at the episode’s end.
 Oh honey, you struck out.
 And nice as Ben may be, he doesn’t suffer losers.